… or how to get overwhelmed by too many projects

-As usual, I’ve printed all necessary files on an old, good HP LaserJet.
+As usual, I’ve printed all the necessary files on an old, good HP LaserJet.

-After cutting it out I’ve taped it on a de-greased laminate and I was ready to put it through my hacked laminator.
+After cutting it out I taped it on a de-greased laminate and I was ready to put it through my hacked laminator.

 Below is a short video showing that process.

-I did several passes just to make sure that toner is sticking firmly to copper.
-After that, I’ve put it into a bucket filled with warm water and left it for a long while.
+I did several passes just to make sure that the toner is sticking firmly to copper.
+After that, I put it into a bucket filled with warm water and left it for a long while.
 I’ve removed larger pieces of paper but still had to gently remove the remaining layer of thin paper that was stuck between traces.
-I’ve also corrected all missing traces with a permanent marker(I should have used thinner marker though :D) and threw it to warm etching solution.
-I am not super pleased with an outcome but it was two-hour project – I was in a hurry 🙂
+I’ve also corrected all missing traces with a permanent marker(I should have used a thinner marker though :D) and threw it into a warm etching solution.
+I am not super pleased with the outcome but it was a two-hour project – I was in a hurry 🙂

 Refurbishing Amiga CDTV keyboard

-Recently, I’ve bought a keyboard for Amiga CDTV on a flea market.
+Recently, I bought a keyboard for Amiga CDTV at a flea market.
 It was quite dirty but hey!
 I didn’t expect much for a 1.50 $ 🙂

 It was getting better under keycaps 😉

-I’ve thrown keycaps to a Sodium Hydroxide solution to de-grease’em and rubber parts to denaturated alcohol to clean ’em.
+I’ve thrown keycaps to a Sodium Hydroxide solution to de-grease’em and rubber parts to denatured alcohol to clean ’em.